Most Dependable Cars

 Large Heavy-Duty Pickup — Chevrolet Silverado HD

 When consumers climb into the heavy-duty truck market, their choices narrow considerably.
-The 2018 Silverado HD combines impressive capability with a comfortable cabin and driving ease.
-Engineers improved the latter thanks to Chevrolet’s new Digital Steering Assist power steering, designed to make hauling and trailering more manageable via electronic controls that enhance roadholding and stability on the highway.
-The 2018 Silverado HD can tow as much as 23,300 pounds when properly equipped.
+The 2019 Silverado HD combines impressive capability with a comfortable cabin and driving ease.
+The latter was further improved with Chevrolet’s New Digital Steering Assist power steering — designed to make hauling and trailering more manageable via electronic controls that enhance road holding and stability on the highway.
+The 2019 Silverado HD can tow as much as 23,300 pounds when properly equipped.